QuantLet/Encode-the-Qode/README.md

 ### This is the code accompanying the research on Code summarization Algorithm Choice Framework, the Quantlet.com Usecase

-This repo contains the Experiments 1-4 from the paper, as well as the code to load and preprocess the Quantlet data for them.
+This repo contains Experiments 1-4 from the paper, as well as the code to load and preprocess the Quantlet data for them.

 ### Codes separated into quantlets: